 Moving with the digital age we also have online businesses, Dollar Mix, based in Te Anau, provide made to order confectionery bags that can be ordered online or over the phone (0212514310).

 You can also buy locally produced crafts, such as pottery and patchwork quilts, direct from craft-makers' homes.
 Simply look for the signs outside people's houses in Te Anau, such as Jane Popham's pottery on McKerrow Street, or The Pansy Patch at 68 Mokonui Street (open 12.30 to 4pm Monday, Wednesday and Friday).

 Some of the open farms in the region also sell local produce directly to the public, such as at Kepler Mountain View Alpacas, this is a a small gallery showcasing fine alpaca wearable art along with a wide range of NZ made alpaca products on the outskirts of Lake Manapouri, Kepler Mire honey is also available to buy onsite.
 Alternatively, come along to our community market.

 Freecycle your stuff!

 Because we are a groovy and happening community, we believe in recycling and sharing our stuff.
-Come along to the wonderful Shed every Saturday between 10am and 2pm to pick up free clothing, toys, books and other household items, and drop off things you don't want.
-The Shed is staffed by volunteers.
+Come along to the wonderful Grace Place every Saturday between 10am and 2pm to pick up free clothing, toys, books and other household items, and drop off things you don't want.
+The Grace Place is staffed by volunteers.
 You don't pay for anything you take, but you are invited to give a donation to charity in exchange for picking up anything.
-The Shed is hosted in a garage at 30 Moana Crescent (a residential road behind Fresh Choice supermarket).
+The Grace Place is hosted behind the Presbyterian Church, near Lions Park.
 You can also drop off goods and visit at other times by appointment.
 Phone 249 4270 or 027261611